On the Expressive Power of Contextual Relations in Transformers: Sinkhorn Operator

 Note that since $X,Y$ are bounded metric spaces we can choose $\pi_3$ by controlling the total variation norm we have a lower bound independent of $\mu,\nu$. \textbf{Conclusion.}

 Combining the three estimates:

 The plan \(\pi_3\) has density \(\rho_3\) continuous and strictly positive (\(\rho_3 \geq \eta > 0\)), which completes the proof. \end{proof}

-\begin{corollary} Let $\mu \in \cP(X)$ and $\nu \in \cP(Y)$ each transport plan $\pi \in P(\mu,\nu)$ can be approximated by a solution of the entropic optimal transport problem $S_c(\mu,\nu)$. \end{corollary}
+\begin{corollary} Let $\mu \in \cP(X)$ and $\nu \in \cP(Y)$ each transport plan $\pi \in \Pi(\mu,\nu)$ can be approximated by a solution of the entropic optimal transport problem $S_c(\mu,\nu)$. \end{corollary}

-\begin{proof} Combining Lemma A.3 with Lemma A.6, we obtain that for any transport plan, we can approximate it by one with continuous density with respect to the product measure.
-Applying Lemma A.4 on regularization, we conclude the proof. \end{proof}
+\begin{proof} Combining Lemma D.1 with Lemma D.4, we obtain that for any transport plan, we can approximate it by one with continuous density with respect to the product measure.
+Applying Lemma D.2 to the density, we conclude the proof. \end{proof}

 We already proved pointwise approximation by the Sinkhorn operator, our next ste will be to pass pass to a uniform approximation, varying the cost function continuously with the measures.

 \begin{theorem}[Approximation Theorem for Coupling Functions by Sinkhorn Operators] Let \(X\) and \(Y\) be compact metric spaces, and let \(F: \mathcal{P}(X) \times \mathcal{P}(Y) \to \mathcal{P}(X \times Y)\) be a continuous mapping such that \(F(\mu, \nu) \in \Pi(\mu, \nu)\) for every pair \((\mu, \nu)\).